tmux-python/tmuxp/docs/configuration/index.md

 tmuxp loads your terminal workspace into tmux using workspace files.

 The workspace file can be JSON or YAML.
-It's declarative style resembles tmux's object hierarchy: session, window and wanes.
+It's declarative style resembles tmux's object hierarchy: session, window and panes.

 ## Launching your session